-This post was written by nDash community member Jenn Landers.
+This post, 5 Common SEO Mistakes and How to Avoid Them, was written by nDash community member Jenn Landers.

 Long gone are the days SEO content creators can cram a bunch of keywords into a blog post and have it instantly ranked high.
 Have you ever had a piece of content fall from your usual high-ranking glory and not know what you did wrong?
 Here are five common SEO mistakes and how you can avoid them.